Cat's Cradle: Background

 After World War II, Kurt Vonnegut worked in the public relations department for General Electric research company.
 GE hired scientists and let them do pure research, and his job was to interview these scientists and find good stories about their research.
 Vonnegut felt that the older scientists were indifferent about the ways their discoveries might be used.
-When science fiction author H. G. Wells visited the labs in the 30s, the Nobel Prize-winning chemist Irving Langmuir suggested for him the idea of a story about a form of ice stable at room temperature.
+When science fiction author H. G. Wells visited the labs in the 30s, the Nobel Prize-winning chemist Irving Langmuir suggested to him the idea of a story about a form of ice stable at room temperature.
 Wells never took it any further, but Vonnegut's older brother Bernard, who was Langmuir's junior colleague at GE, remembered and told him about it.
-After both the author and the scientist had died, Vonnegut thought to himself “Finders, keepers – the idea is mine”.
+After both the author and the scientist had died, Vonnegut thought to himself "Finders, keepers – the idea is mine".
 Langmuir himself would become the model for Dr. Felix Hoenikker.
 Vonnegut said in an interview with The Nation that "Langmuir was absolutely indifferent to the uses that might be made of the truths he dug out of the rock and handed out to whoever was around, but any truth he found was beautiful in its own right, and he didn't give a damn who got it next."
-Dr. Felix Hoenikker's fictional invention of ice-nine was similar in name only to the real substance ice IX, one of a number of variant structures for ice.
+Dr. Felix Hoenikker's fictional invention of ice-nine was similar in name only to the real substance Ice IX, one of a number of variant structures for ice.
 Langmuir had worked on seeding ice crystals to diminish or increase rain or storms.